FarronF/limerick-council-meetings/meetings/2020/02/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 8th January 2020.md

 An update on the provision of grave spaces for sale subject to availability in active cemeteries

 within the Newcastle West Muncipal District was requested.
-A brief discussion followed and--- 6
+A brief discussion followed and
+---
+6

 the Director stated that Limerick City and County Council are currently in the process of